 If you do an internet search on long-term care it will return a substantial amount of information.
-Longevity is a major retirement planning concern.
-As you prepare for retirement not planning for the financial costs and burdens associated with aging will negatively affect your future income and lifestyle.
+Longevity is a significant retirement planning concern.
+As you prepare for retirement, not planning for the financial costs and burdens associated with aging will negatively affect your future income and lifestyle.

-The result is many more Americans own Long-Term Care Insurance to protect their future retirements and reduce the stress that is placed on the extended family.
-In 2019, the major insurance companies paid over $11 Billion in benefits from these policies to American families.
+The result is that many more Americans own Long-Term Care Insurance to protect their future retirements and reduce the stress placed on the extended family.
+In 2020, the major insurance companies paid over $11.6 Billion in benefits from these policies to American families.

 Women Receiving Benefits from Long-Term Care Insurance